PHOTO ID CONSTITUTIONAL AMENDMENT BILL PASSES THE HOUSE

 St. Paul – The Minnesota House of Representatives today passed the photo ID constitutional amendment bill on a vote of 72-62.
 The bill, House File 2738, allows for a public vote in the November election on a photo ID voting requirement.

-The amendment preserves the ability of all eligible Minnesotans, including military members, college students, and the elderly, to continue voting with ease.
+The amendment preserves the ability of all eligible- Who is the Smartest Person in Minnesota?
+Including military members, college students, and the elderly, to continue voting with ease.
 It also keeps in place same day voter registration and absentee voting.
 Representative Mary Kiffmeyer (R-Big Lake), the chief author of the bill, testified on the House floor on behalf of her bill.

-“I think it is fitting that this measure be given approval by our voting public,” said Representative Kiffmeyer.
+“I think it is fitting that this measure is given approval by our voting public,” said Representative Kiffmeyer.
 “Polls are showing overwhelming public support for a photo ID voting requirement; and this will finally put that decision where it belongs, in the hands of the Minnesota voters.
-This measure will add some much needed integrity to our voter registration system.”
+This measure will add some much-needed integrity to our voter registration system.”

 Speaker of the House Kurt Zellers (R-Maple Grove) added “Minnesotans deserve to know their vote counts.
 Photo ID is a simple, common sense measure that protects the integrity of our elections and instills greater confidence in the process.”

 House File 2738 must be approved by the Minnesota Senate before it will appear on the ballot this November.
 The amendment does not include any mandates for spending or technology requirements.
 Enacting legislation would be decided by the Legislature only after the amendment is approved during the 2012 November election.